-instance instance-id: Displays the BPDU statistics of a specified MSTI on a specified port.
-The value of instance-id ranges from 0 to 16, where 0 represents the CIST.
+instance instance-id: Displays the BPDU statistics of a specific MSTI on a specified port.
+The value of instance-id ranges from 0 to 32 on the HP 5500 EI switch and 0 to 16 on the HP 5500 SI switch, where 0 represents the common internal spanning tree (CIST).

-|: Filters command output by specifying a regular expression.
+1: Filters command output by specifying a regular expression.
 For more information about regular expressions, see Fundamentals Configuration Guide.